-- (1) The effect of a grant of access.
+(1) The effect of a grant of access.
 A grant of access constitutes the transfer of a property right.
 The transfer creates a right of access but does not guarantee an approach.
 An applicant who seeks an approach to the state highway must apply for an approach from the Department.
-A grant of access does not excuse the recipient from the duty to obtain and comply with the conditions of any Permit to Operate, Maintain and Use an Approach that may be required under ORS 374.310 and the rules adopted by the Department pursuant thereto. - (2) Applicability of this rule.
-The owner of the property which abuts the highway or road right of way must be one of the applicants to be considered for the grant of access. - (3) Circumstances under which a grant of access for a private approach may be allowed.
-A grant of access for a private approach to property abutting a state highway or road where the right of access does not currently exist may be allowed subject to the following pro- - (a) Freeways, Expressways, and Interchange Access Management Areas (see 1999 Oregon Highway Plan).
-No grant of access to abutting property will be allowed along freeways (mainline and ramps), expressways or in Interchange Access Management Areas;
+A grant of access does not excuse the recipient from the duty to obtain and comply with the conditions of any Permit to Operate, Maintain and Use an Approach that may be required under ORS 374.310 and the rules adopted by the Department pursuant thereto.

+(2) Applicability of this rule.
+The owner of the property which abuts the highway or road right of way must be one of the applicants to be considered for the grant of access.

+(3) Circumstances under which a grant of access for a private approach may be allowed.
+A grant of access for a private approach to property abutting a state highway or road where the right of access does not currently exist may be allowed subject to the following provisions:

+(a) Freeways, Expressways, and Interchange Access Management Areas (see 1999 Oregon Highway Plan).
+No grant of access to abutting property will be allowed along freeways (mainline and ramps), expressways or in Interchange Access Management Areas; (b) Other State and Local Facilities.
+A grant of access to private property abutting other state and local facilities where the right of access does not exist may be issued only where all of the following conditions are met: